uc-python/python-for-web-scraping/05-requests/md_slides/request_response.md

 # The Request-response Cycle

 ---
+# HTTP

+- HTTP stands for HyperText Transfer Protocol

+- Because it's a **protocol**, it defines a certain way to exchange information

+  - How a "client" can request something, and how a "server" can respond

+  - The different types of requests that are allowed

+  - The information that needs to be included in those requests and responses

+  - A set of "status codes" that come back with a response

+--

+- Ever wonder what HTTPS is?
+The *S* is for **secure**, and it's a layer on top of HTTP that adds encryption to protect your web traffic from being read or modified by others who should see it.

+---
 # The Request-response Cycle

 - Whenever we've needed to pull HTML code from the internet, we've used `requests.get`